dell/csm-docs/content/v1/concepts/csidriver/features/powerflex.md

 ## SDC Deployment

 The CSI PowerFlex driver version 1.3 and later support the automatic deployment of the PowerFlex SDC on Kubernetes nodes which run the node portion of the CSI driver.
 The deployment of the SDC kernel module occurs on these nodes with OS platforms which support automatic SDC deployment: currently Red Hat CoreOS (RHCOS), RHEL8.x,RHEL 7.9 are the only supported OS platforms.
 On Kubernetes nodes with OS version not supported by automatic install, you must perform the Manual SDC Deployment steps below.
-Refer https://hub.docker.com/r/dellemc/sdc for your OS versions.
+Refer to https://quay.io/repository/dell/storage/powerflex/sdc for supported OS versions.

 - On Kubernetes nodes which run the node portion of the CSI driver, the SDC init container runs prior to the driver being installed.
 It installs the SDC kernel module on the nodes with OS version which supports automatic SDC deployment.
 If there is an SDC kernel module installed then the version is checked and updated.
 - Optionally, if the SDC monitor is enabled, another container is started and runs as the monitor.
 Follow PowerFlex SDC documentation to get monitor metrics.
 - On nodes that do not support automatic SDC deployment by SDC init container, manual installation steps must be followed.
 The SDC init container skips installing and you can see this mentioned in the logs by running kubectl logs on the node for SDC.
-  Refer to https://hub.docker.com/r/dellemc/sdc for supported OS versions.
+  Refer to https://quay.io/repository/dell/storage/powerflex/sdc for supported OS versions.
 - There is no automated uninstallation of the SDC kernel module.
 Follow PowerFlex SDC documentation to manually uninstall the SDC driver from the node.

 From Container Storage Modules **1.12.0**, you can disable automatic SDC deployment.